Who else has powers to move on illegal encampments

 - Those persons have between them six or more vehicles on the land

-On considering whether or not to use the above powers, the police will also look at other considerations including making sure that there are suitable legal pitches available elsewhere on a relevant site in the local authority’s area.
+On considering whether to use the above powers, the police will also look at other considerations including making sure that there are suitable legal pitches available elsewhere on a relevant site in the local authority’s area.

 Traveller Cultural Awareness